SpencerMcMurray/PokeSoul/README.md

 satisfies the rules for both players at any given time.

-Soul Links can be initalized and the data will be stored and loaded from your cookies allowing for easy continuation.
+Soul Links can be initalized and the data will be stored and loaded from your local storage allowing for easy continuation.
 A sharable link can also be made so you can easily share your experience with your friends.

 # Get Started